-Analogue means that the technology was not digital.
-The way analogue works is by processing analog signals that can take up any value within a range.
+Analog means that the technology was not digital.
+The way analog works is by processing analog signals that can take up any value within a range.
 An audio amplifier is a perfect example of this—it produces an output voltage that can be any value within the range of the power supply.

-The main issue with 1G technology, despite how advanced it was at the time, was the fact that analogue systems cannot encrypt information, which put anything transmitted through analogue at risk.
+The main issue with 1G technology, despite how advanced it was at the time, was the fact that analog systems cannot encrypt information, which puts anything transmitted through analog at risk.
 It had a lot of limitations with data, no capabilities of uploading or downloading, and was only capable of voice transmissions.

 2G technology was a definite improvement on the first generation.